stumathews/CppGameLib/README.md

 ### GraphicAsset

-Loads/unloads and holds a reference to an image that is used in the scene

-### GraphicAsset

 A `GraphicAsset` is an asset that knows how to load a graphic into memory.

+### SpriteAsset

+Loads/unloads and holds a reference to an spritesheet that is used in the scene

 ## Audio Management